 AASB 9 Financial Instruments addresses the classification, measurement and de-recognition of financial assets and financial liabilities.
 The standard is not applicable until 1 January 2018 but is available for early adoption.
 The derecognition rules have been transferred from AASB 139 Financial Instruments: Recognition and Measurement and have not been changed.
-The Group has not yet decided when to adopt AASB 9.
+The Group has not early adopted AASB 9.

 The new hedging rules align hedge accounting more closely with the entity's risk management.
 As a general rule, it will be easier to apply hedge accounting going forward.
 The new standard also introduces expanded disclosure requirements and changes in presentation.
-Management is currently in the process of assessing the impact of the new rules and at this stage.
+Management has assessed the effects of applying the new standard on the group's financial statements and has determined that as of 1 January 2018, the impact is not expected to be material.